Do you host Thanksgiving for all of your friends? These stress-free Friendsgiving ideas help you host a party that you can enjoy too.

 I’m a wine lover, but I have been finding out that a lot of people aren’t.
 You can put out some beer, but there are always a few people who will want a cocktail.

 I usually like to put out the ingredients and a recipe for one signature cocktail for the night.
-This Cranberry Whiskey Sour is delicious!
+This Cranberry Bourbon Cocktail is delicious!

 The tart cranberry pairs perfectly with the whiskey and your guests will enjoy sipping on this throughout the Friendsgiving meal.